8888/dynamo-for-relational-brains/readme.md

-# Example of relational data model being handled without relations in DynamoDB
+# Example of a relational data model being handled without relations in DynamoDB

 Imagine we are designing a simple workout tracking app.
 Users would be able to log their workouts and see their progress over time.
 The app would have the following features:

 1. Add a new workout type for a user (E.g. running, swimming, lifting, climbing, etc)
-2. Log a new workout for a user
+2. Log a new workout for a user for a specific type
 3. Query all workout types for a user
 4. Query all workouts for a user
 5. Query workouts for a user by type